kampka/nix-flake-crowdsec/README.md

 # Crowdsec for NixOS

+This project has moved to Codeberg.
+You can find the latest version at https://codeberg.org/kampka/nix-flake-crowdsec Please make sure to update your dependency to receive the latests updates.

+## About

 This repository contains a [Nix flake](https://nixos.wiki/wiki/Flakes) for running [Crowdsec](https://www.crowdsec.net/) on NixOS.

 CrowdSec is a security tool designed to protect servers, services, and applications by analyzing user behavior and network traffic to detect and block potential attacks.
 It operates similarly to Fail2Ban but with a few key differences: